guillermoC9/bits-and-nibbles/mpint/README.md

 # mpint
 ## Multiprecision Integers

-Big numbers are essential to many takss, especially to criptography.
+Big numbers are essential to many tasks, especially to criptography.
 Here we present a multi-precision integer library called mpint, which was originally written by  Michael J. Fromberger's, who donated it to the public domain in 2002.
 The original code can be found at https://fossies.org/linux/txr/mpi/mpi.h

 I adapted the original code to my needs addig few bits and nibbles to it so I can use it for my criptography stuff like: prime numbers, RSA, ECC, etc.